Adolescent or Middle Childhood Education, Master of Arts in Teaching

 Clinically-Rich Residency Enrollment Sequence

-The Master of Arts in Teaching Clinically-Rich Residency Program uses a blended model of delivery, with online, face-to-face and clinically-based instructional modes.
-After completing the first year of the M.A.T. program, students begin a year-long placement in a 7-12 classroom with a critic teacher certified in the resident’s content area.
-Residents will assume more responsibility incrementally for the classroom, culminating in the complete assumption of the critic teacher’s classes for eight weeks during the spring term.
+The Master of Arts in Teaching Clinically-Rich Residency Program uses a blended model of delivery, with online and clinically-based instructional modes.
+After completing the first year of the M.A.T. program, students begin a year-long placement in a 7-12 classroom with a host teacher who is certified in their content area.
+Residents assume more responsibility incrementally for the classroom, culminating in the complete assumption of the host teacher’s teaching load for eight weeks during the spring term.

-During the year-long residency, students will complete additional coursework that links theory to classroom practice.
-Residents receive intensive mentoring by faculty members and field supervisors.
-The program concludes with the capstone project.
+During the year-long residency, students complete additional coursework that links theory to classroom practice and receive intensive mentoring by faculty members and field supervisors.
+The program concludes with the capstone course in the final summer semester.
 Upon graduating from the M.A.T. program, completers are recommended for New York State Initial (and Professional) teacher certification.
 After obtaining three years of qualifying teaching experience, program completers are eligible for Professional certification.

 Plan of Study Grid